cynwong/weather-dashboard-m/readme.md

 On opening weather dashboard, weather dashboard will ask permission to use geo-location service.
 If allowed, weather dashboard will show current location's weather.
 If not allowed, weather dashboard will show weather information of last searched city.

+### Search a city's weather

+To search for weather of a city, type the name of the city in the search box and click search button.

 ### Save a city to Favourite searches

 To save a city to Favourite,